AudioMuse-AI - Let the choice happen, the open-source way

 - Pros: Flexible cluster shapes, "soft" assignments, model-based insights.

-- Cons: Requires setting number of components, computationally intensive (can be slow), sensitive to initialization.
+- Cons: Requires setting number of components, computationally intensive (can be slow, with complexity of O(nkd²) per iteration), sensitive to initialization.

-Recommendation: Start with K-Means for general use due to its speed in the evolutionary search.
-Experiment with GMM for more nuanced results.
+Recommendation: Start with K-Means (which will use MiniBatchKMeans by default if embeddings are enabled) due to its speed in the evolutionary search.
+MiniBatchKMeans is particularly helpful for larger libraries or when using embeddings.
+Experiment with GMM for more nuanced results, especially when using direct audio embeddings.
 Use DBSCAN if you suspect many outliers or highly irregular cluster shapes.
-Using a high number of runs (default 1000) helps the integrated evolutionary algorithm to find a good solution.
+Using a high number of runs (default 5000) helps the integrated evolutionary algorithm to find a good solution.

 Montecarlo Evolutionary Approach